-maximum residual disinfection level (MRDL)
+maximum residual disinfection level

 Highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that the addition of disinfectant is necessary for control of microbial contaminants.
+There is convincing evidence that the addition of disinfectant is necessary to control microbial contaminants.

 maximum residual disinfection level goal (MRDLG)

 The level of a drinking water disinfectant, below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.